 Can You Put Larger Tires on Your ATV?

-When you’re thinking about switching to bigger tires, it’s essential to keep in mind that the manufacturer chose the stock tire size specifically to fit the engine size, suspension geometry, driveline strength, and transmission setup of that ATV model.
+When you’re thinking about switching to bigger tires, it’s essential to remember that the manufacturer chose the stock tire size specifically to fit the engine size, suspension geometry, driveline strength, and transmission setup of that ATV model.

-Changing to bigger tires will affect the carefully designed proportions between these components out of balance, potentially causing reduced overall performance, premature wear, or even sudden component failure.
+Changing to bigger tires will affect the carefully designed proportions between these components and cause them to be out of balance, potentially causing reduced overall performance, premature wear, or even sudden component failure.

 But is there any wiggle room, or are you stuck with the stock tires?

-This means if your stock tires are 26 inches in diameter, a 27 inch and probably a 28-inch tire as well should not cause any significant issues that trigger a need for extensive modifications.
+This means if your stock tires are 26 inches in diameter, a 27-inch and probably a 28-inch tire should not cause any significant issues that trigger a need for extensive modifications.

 But what if you want to go even bigger?
-What are the potential issues you run into, and how do you solve them?
+What are the potential issues, and how do you solve them?

 Bigger Tires May Cause Clearance Issues

-When trying to install oversized tires on a stock ATV, the first thing you’ll notice is that the tires will catch on the bike’s bodywork, undercarriage components, frame, brake lines, or other parts inside the bike’s wheel well.
+When installing oversized tires on a stock ATV, you’ll first notice that the tires will catch on the bike’s bodywork, undercarriage components, frame, brake lines, or other parts inside the bike’s wheel well.

-The front wheels are typically going to rub first because they usually move around more.
+The front wheels will typically rub first because they usually move around more.
 With the rear tires, the exhaust muffler often gets in the way first, along with the fender flares.

 There are a few modifications you may consider doing to the bike to combat this issue:

 Trim the fenders.
 When increasing tire size by two to three inches, you may get away by trimming off the outer portion of the plastic wheel fenders.
-I find that an angle grinder with a standard cutting disk makes for nice and clean cuts, but other cutting tools such as a jigsaw will probably work as well.
+I’ve discovered that using an angle grinder with a standard cutting disk results in clean and precise cuts.
+However, other cutting tools like a jigsaw should also be effective.

 Install a lift kit.
 This mod is the most common and considered the best option to gain more clearance to fit bigger wheels and tires.
 Lift kits come with all the parts you need to increase the ride height of your ATV.
 You can get kits that raise the bike to anything from one to six inches or more.

-The kits are not usually not universal, so you’ll need a kit that’s specifically made for your brand and model of ATV.
-Within the kit’s spec sheet, you’ll often find information on the maximum size tires you’ll be able to fit when the kit is installed.
+The kits are usually not universal, so you’ll need a kit specifically made for your TV make and model.
+Within the kit’s spec sheet, you’ll often find information on the maximum size tires you can fit when the kit is installed.

 The smallest kits typically consist of spacers, custom brackets, and the required longer bolts.
 They cost anything from $50 to $200.

 As you go up in size, the kits become more comprehensive and also more expensive.
-A four or six-inch lift kit typically consists of lift brackets, spring spacers, custom A-arms, more durable axles, heavy-duty tie rods, extended brake lines as well as the required mounting hardware.
+A four or six-inch lift kit typically consists of lift brackets, spring spacers, custom A-arms, more durable axles, heavy-duty tie rods, extended brake lines, and the required mounting hardware.
 Expect to pay from $200 to $2000 or more.

 Install wheel spacers.
-The final option to gain better clearance in the wheel wells is by installing wheel spacers.
+The final option to gain better clearance in the wheel wells is to install wheel spacers.
 Wheel spacers are metal discs that bolt onto the wheel studs to move the wheel outwards.
-You can get spacers in sizes ranging from ¼ inch to three inches or more, but I do not recommend getting spacers wider than two inches at the tops.
+You can get spacers ranging from ¼ inch to three inches or more, but I do not recommend getting spacers wider than two inches at the tops.

-While wheel spacers offer a quick and easy way to increase clearance, they come with their share of drawbacks.
+While wheel spacers offer a quick and easy way to increase clearance, they have their share of drawbacks.

-As the wheel is moved further outward from the wheel hub, the ATV becomes increasingly harder to steer and adds more strain, and causes more wear to the undercarriage components and driveline.
+As the wheel shifts further out from the wheel hub, the ATV becomes increasingly more challenging to steer, increasing strain and causing more wear to the undercarriage components and driveline.

 Check this post to learn more about the pros and cons of installing wheel spacers on your ATV.